 Option 1: Get it Taken Down

-It is very difficult to have Google remove content from its search results, but it can be done.
+- Submit a legal complaint to Google It is very difficult to have Google remove content directly from its search results, but it can be done.
 If the content is defamatory or contains personal information such as your social security number or credit card information, you can file the legal complaint.
 Here’s a video from Google explaining the situations where removal is an option:

 Option 2: Bury It